-All staff will read and understand Part 1 of statutory guidance Keeping Children Safe in Education (2020).
-Those working directly with children will also read Annex A.
+All staff will read and understand Part 1 of statutory guidance Keeping Children Safe in Education (2021).
+Those working directly with children will also read Annex B.

 - In addition to this all staff will be aware of the systems in place which support safeguarding including; reading this Safeguarding/Child Protection Policy; the Behaviour Policy; the Staff Behaviour Policy (code of conduct); safeguarding response to children who go missing from education; and the role of the Designated Safeguarding Lead (DSL). - Know who and how to contact the DSL and any deputies, the Chair of Governors, and the Governor responsible for safeguarding. - All staff will be able to identify vulnerable learners and take action to keep them safe.
-Information or concerns about learners will be shared with the DSL where it is includes those: - who need a social worker and may be experiencing abuse or neglect - requiring mental health support, - may benefit from early help - where there is a radicalisation concern - where a crime may have been committed - Be clear as to the setting's policy and procedures with regard to peer on peer abuse, children missing education and those requiring mental health support. - Be involved, where appropriate, in the implementation of individual plans to further safeguard and achieve best outcomes for learners. - Record concerns appropriately and in a timely manner by using the setting's safeguarding systems.
+Information or concerns about learners will be shared with the DSL where it is includes those: - > who need a social worker and may be experiencing abuse or neglect - > requiring mental health support, - may benefit from early help - where there is a radicalisation concern - > where a crime may have been committed - Be clear as to the setting's policy and procedures with regard to peer on peer abuse, children missing education and those requiring mental health support and the impact of technology in relation to online safety. - Be involved where appropriate, in the implementation of individual plans to further safeguard vulnerable learners and understand their academic progress and attainment and maintain a culture of high aspirations for this cohort. - Record concerns appropriately and in a timely manner by using the setting's safeguarding systems. - Are aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.

-Are aware of the need to raise to the senior leadership team any concerns they have about safeguarding practices within the school.
+Role of the Designated Safeguarding Lead (DSL)

-Role of the Designated Safeguarding Lead (DSL) Duties are further outlined in Keeping Children Safe in Education (Annex B)
+Duties are further outlined in Keeping Children Safe in Education (Annex C)